PhysioLabXR/PhysioLabXRDocs/source/PsychoPy.rst

-- **Trail End**:
+- **Trial End**:

-Trail end markers happens at the end of each trail, we add it at the time when correctness are generated because it means the trial ends and a reponse is recieved.
+Trial end markers happens at the end of each trial, we add it at the time when correctness are generated because it means the trial ends and a reponse is recieved.

 .. code:: python